 Listen To This Article - Click Play

-It is hard to believe that the summer is already more than halfway over.
+Summer always seems to go by way too quickly!
 Pretty soon it will be time for back to school shopping and Friday night football games.
-However, before you pack away your summer adventure spirit, we at Visit My Smokies have put together a list of the top 7 things to do in the Smoky Mountains your family must do before summer ends.
+However, before you pack away your summer adventure spirit, we at Visit My Smokies have put together a list of the top 7 things to do in the Smoky Mountains before summer ends.

-White water rafting in Gatlinburg is probably one of the most thrilling things to do in the Smoky Mountains.
+White water rafting in the Smoky Mountains is probably one of the most thrilling things to do in the area.
 Not only does this outdoor adventure offer some of the most peaceful and scenic mountain views, but the feeling of accomplishment that comes after you and your group have successfully conquered all of the rapids is an incredible bonding experience.

-A few of our favorite Gatlinburg white water rafting companies include:
+A few of our favorite white water rafting companies include:

 - Rafting in the Smokies